The Bowes Museum In Barnard Castle

 Bowes Museum Cafe

-After all the wandering, learning and reading it was time for a coffee and something to eat.
+After all the wandering, learning and reading it was time for me to grab a coffee and something to eat.
 I walked down to the cafe, this is no ordinary cafe, the menu and food looked and tasted divine.
 I was recommended to try the seafood chowder and having said yes I realised it was my decision of the day, it was wonderful.

 fish chowder in cafe